Documentation

 SolverForge

-Native Rust constraint solver — production-ready at v0.6.0.
+Native Rust constraint solver.

 SolverForge is a native Rust constraint solver for planning and scheduling problems.
 It uses derive macros for domain modeling, constraint streams for declarative rule definition, and metaheuristic algorithms for optimization.